The Spectacular Spider-Man: Volume 1 (1976–1998)

 Titled Peter Parker, the Spectacular Spider-Man on its December 1976 debut, and shortened to simply The Spectacular Spider-Man with #134 (Jan.
 1988), this was the second Amazing Spider-Man monthly comic-book spin-off series, after Marvel Team-Up, which also featured Spider-Man.
 The monthly title ran 264 issues (including a #−1 issue) and 14 Annuals until November 1998.

 The series was launched by writer/editor Gerry Conway and artist Sal Buscema and Mike Esposito.
 Conway explained the concept and origin of the series:

 [Spectacular Spider-Man] was in response to the fact that I had a deal to script several ongoing [series] for Marvel at the time.
 Stan [Lee] wanted me back on Spider-Man, in particular, but I didn't want to take Amazing Spider-Man from Len Wein, who was by this time the regular writer, so Stan saw it as an opportunity to launch a second Spider-Man title, which was something he'd wanted to do for a while. ... the full, original title was "Peter Parker, the Spectacular Spider-Man."
 The notion was we'd focus more on the supporting characters and Peter's social life, but before we could really develop that I left Marvel again, not long after that.

 Buscema drew the title until mid-1978.
 After Buscema's departure, a succession of artists (including Mike Zeck, Jim Mooney, Ed Hannigan, Marie Severin and Greg LaRocque) penciled the series for approximately five years.
 Frank Miller, who would later become the artist on Daredevil, first drew the character in Peter Parker, the Spectacular Spider-Man #27.
 Scripting initially alternated between Conway and Archie Goodwin until mid-1977, when Bill Mantlo took over.
 During this era of Spectacular, the stories focused more on Parker's campus life as an undergraduate student/teacher's assistant at Empire State University and giving more attention to his colleagues than to the more long-running supporting characters in Amazing.
 Mantlo's first run on the title featured frequent appearances by the White Tiger, Marvel's first Hispanic superhero, and the first appearance of the supervillain Carrion.
 He used the series to wrap up unresolved plot elements from The Champions comic book series and concluded his first run with a crossover with Fantastic Four #218 (May 1980).
-In a notable two-part story scripted by Mantlo and published in The Spectacular Spider-Man #39-40 (February–March 1980), Spider-Man was temporarily transformed into "The Spider-Lizard," a rampaging creature akin to Spider-Man's recurring foe The Lizard.
+In a notable two-part story scripted by Mantlo and published in The Spectacular Spider-Man #39-40 (February–March 1980), Spider-Man was temporarily transformed into "The Spider-Lizard," a rampaging creature akin to Spider-Man's recurring foe Lizard.